Varshithagadipelly/Sales_data_analysis/README.md

 # Sales Data Analysis
 ## Sales Insights Data Analysis Project
 This project is an end-to-end data analysis solution designed to extract critical business insights from  sales data.
 We utilize Python for data processing and analysis, SQL for advanced querying, and structured problem-solving techniques to solve key business questions.
-The project is ideal for data analysts looking to develop skills in data manipulation, SQL querying, and creating dashboards of the data for easier analysis of the data.
+The project is ideal for data analysts looking to develop skills in data manipulation, SQL querying, and creating dashboards of the data for easier analysis of the sales data.

 ### Instructions to setup mysql on your local computer